-We specifically disclaim responsibility for all personal injury and personal damage that may occur during use which does not comply with the relevant national or local statutes.
+We specifically disclaim responsibility for all personal injury and property damage that may occur during use which does not comply with the relevant national or local statutes.

-DO NOT attempt to operate your scooter whilst standing next to it.
-Always ensure that you can operate all the controls from a seated position, and that the seat is securely locked into place.
+Do not attempt to operate your scooter whilst standing next to it.

+Always ensure that you are able to operate all the controls from a seated position, and that the seat is securely locked into place.